Selection of Projects

 Sarah in a community consultation with women traders at a traditional market planned for upgrade in North Sulawesi, Indonesia

-In 2024, I worked as the Gender and Social Inclusion lead.
-My role involved developing feasibility studies for five transport and logistics infrastructure projects in Sumatra, Sulawesi, and Bali.
-It was a fast moving assignment with many parts.
-I worked with a national team of social and gender specialists, and designed research tools and methodologies for baseline studies.
-We trained and worked with local partners to design a grievance redress.
-This included a survivor-centered approach to counter Sexual Exploitation Abuse and Harassment (SEAH) and Trafficking in Persons (TIP).
+In 2024, I was the Gender and Social Inclusion lead for five feasibility studies for transport and logistics infrastructure projects in Sumatra, Sulawesi, and Bali.
+I supported and coordinated a national team of social specialists, designed research tools and methodologies for baseline studies and worked with local partners to design a grievance redress for a survivor-centered approach to counter Sexual Exploitation Abuse and Harassment (SEAH) and Trafficking in Persons (TIP).

 Blue Pacific Finance Hub